datawire/ambassador-docs/docs/emissary/2.0/topics/install/migrate-to-version-2.md

 ### Install $productName$ 2.0 in a new cluster.

-$productName$ introduces the new `getambassador.io/v3alpha1` api version for it's CRDs.
-Kubernetes has a limitation that prevents two coppies of the same CRD from being installed in the same cluster with different api versions.
+$productName$ introduces the new `getambassador.io/v3alpha1` API version for its CRDs.
+Kubernetes has a limitation that prevents two coppies of the same CRD from being installed in the same cluster with different API versions.
 For this reason, we are recommending setting up 2.0 in its own new cluster and then migrating the config to the new cluster in order to not cause any downtime.

 By far the easiest way to install is with Helm: